microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

 op deleteRepair is global.RepairsAPI.deleteRepair;

 ```
-- Also add a new conversation starter for creating a new repair item just after the first conversation start definintion.
+- Also add a new conversation starter for creating a new repair item just after the first conversation starter definition.

 ```typespec
 @conversationStarter(#{